jaenudin86/CryptoJoker/README.md

 CryptoJoker uses a combination of a "custom XOR" encryption and RSA.
 A private public/private pair key is generated for every computer ... and the private key is delivered back to the "owner" through an e-mail account.
 The delivery method can very easily change to FTP or whatever you want.

+## How to use

+If you make a change in the infector you just have to re-build the project.
+If you make a change in the decryptor after building it, you need to replace it with the old one in the infector's resources.

+## Dependency

+The dependency of CryptoJoker(both infector and decryptor) is .NET framework 2.0 ... which is the smallest possible.

 ## Script Kiddies

 This projecteven though is compile ready isn't meant for script kiddies that want to make some bucks by infecting people.